2022 has not been kind to the stock market.

 - You must have individual net worth, or joint net worth with that person’s spouse, in excess of $1 million not including your primary residence.

-As you can probably tell from the above requirements, accredited investor status ensures that a person investing in farmland has sufficient financial wherewithal to sustain a potential loss, without compromising their long-term financial security.
+As you can probably tell from the above requirements, accredited investor status ensures that a person investing in farmland has sufficient financial wherewithal to sustain a potential loss, without compromising their long-term financial security, or the knowledge and experience required.

 Please be aware that FarmTogether does certify accredited investor status through third-party verification services, though they will accept income and net worth documentation submitted directly.